IntwalaRiya/Music-Player-based-on-Speech-Emotion/README.md

 Current my system works only on 3 Emotions: Happy, Sad, Surprise.
 And has simple UI.
 Dataset is used from site: https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio I achieved 89% accuracy using MLP Classifier model.
 Upload your songs data in static folder in Music Player.
+(My data were containing numerical name songs dataset of Happy, Sad and Party)